CEObrainz/Botw-AutoMipping/README.md

 Simply drag the script and the bfres model you want to modify into command line and it will do its magic.
 Note that if you don't put a space between the program and the bfres file it won't work.

+Note: This script is for model files only, don't use with with texture files (ending with tex1.bfres or tex2.bfres).

 >C:\Location_Of_Folder\> BOTW-AutoMips.py Model_File.bfres

 This program also supports the use of multiple files at once.
 Be sure that there is a space between every file in command line or it won't work (support for this will come in the future)